fresheneesz/deadunitCore/README.md

 `this.after(<function>)` - Runs the passed `<function>` once after each subtest in the test.

-`this.error(<function>)` - Sets up a function that handles unhandled errors that happen specifically inside `this` test.
-This overrides a handler set up by `Unit.error`.
-Currently, this does  *not* catch undhandled errors thrown by child-tests.
+`this.error(<function>)` - Overrides the unhandled exception handler (that catches errors and records them in the test results) specifically for unhandled errors that happen inside `this` test (not child tests).
+Unhandled exceptions will come through this function *instead* of being recorded in the test results.

+`this.sourcemap(<enable>)` - enables (`true`) or disables (`false`) source mapping of printed exceptions with a given test.
+Source mapping of exceptions is enabled by default.

 UnitTest
 ----------